irenaskl/project/README.md

 **THE_MOST_USE_WORDS** - choose 30k, 20k or 10k.txt depending on your english level

 ## **Result**
 Created txt file named *whole file name of your English text*_translate.txt (for example Forrest.Gump.1994.srt_translate.txt).
-The words are sorted
+The words are sorted:

 the original word : [similar word, translate], for example: